AUTOMATIC VOLTAGE REGULATION (AVR)

 also depends on the power factor

 .
-Note that all AVRs help regulating the output in a steady state operation, but are generally slow to respond to fast transient loads.
-Some high-end models, such as Honda EB10000
+Note that all AVRs help regulating the output primarily in a steady state operation, but are generally slow to respond to fast transient loads.
+Some high-end devices, such as many Honda

 The block diagram to the right illustrates the basic concepts used in stabilizing the output of gensets with self-excited alternators.
 Here is how it works.
 When the rotor is rotated by the engine, an AC voltage is generated in the excitation winding.
 This AC is converted to DC by the rectifier bridge "RB"and filter capacitor "C".
 The detection circuit compares a voltage representing Vout

 with a target value and turns ON and OFF the transistor "Q".
 When "Q" is ON, a current flows through the field winding.
 When "Q" is OFF, the field current is decaying while continue flowing via free-wheeling diode "D".
 The rotor may include a small permanent magnet to provide some baseline current when "Q" is OFF.
 By properly varying duty cycle of the operation of the transistor "Q" the Vout

 can be regulated.
 Note that "Q" can also work in a linear mode, but its heat dissipation will increase.

 The diagram below shows a generic AVR implementation.
 This type of circuit has been around for years.
 Its numerous variations are found in both portable generators and automotive alternators and are described in various patents, such as General Motor's US3376496